 Tiny chips and dings on expensive porcelain fixtures and appliances are distressing-but fixable.
 With a few careful dabs of touch-up glaze and a little sanding and buffing you can make those ugly blemishes vanish.

-Lightly sand the area smooth with the sandpaper enclosed in the kit, and then buff it with a soft cloth.
+Lightly sand the porcelain repair area smooth with the sandpaper enclosed in the kit, and then buff it with a soft cloth.

 Disguise chips, dings and scratches in porcelain bathtubs, sinks, toilets and major appliances with a quick and easy touch-up glaze.

-Glazes that match the original manufacturer's colors nearly perfectly are available (or can be ordered) from home centers, hardware stores and paint suppliers.
-Apply the glaze as shown in Photos 1 and 2.
+Glazes that match the original manufacturer’s colors nearly perfectly are available (or can be ordered) from home centers, hardware stores and paint suppliers.
+Apply the glaze for porcelain repair as shown in Photos 1 and 2.

 You’re supposed to use a closet auger to remove toilet clogs.
 But many DIYers don’t have one and use a regular snake.
 Sure, it works, but it can also leave metal scratches on the bowl.
 If that happens to you, don’t freak out.
 Just pick up a pumice stone from any home center.
 Wet the stone and keep it wet while you gently scrub the marks.
 Don’t scrub too hard or you’ll scratch the porcelain.
 And don’t be surprised if the stone wears away quickly—that’s normal.